-If you run a business that is location dependent, local SEO is a strategy is crucial to your business success.
+If you run a business that is location-dependent, local SEO is a strategy that is crucial to your business’s success.

 SEO, or search engine optimisation, is the process of improving your website’s ability to rank for services or product-related terms to attract potential customers to your website.

 So if a user is close to your business location, you want your website to appear in the local search results.
 This is crucial to the success of any business that has a physical location or that serves a specific geographic area, like a bakery, a mechanic, a plumber or hairdresser.

 Every business has one common wish – to eliminate the competition!
 When you own a local business, it’s crucial that you put in a lot of effort towards your local SEO strategy to compete.